 The expansion of another aircraft would build the number of worldwide objections from Saudi Arabia to more than 250 and twofold air freight ability to more than 4.5 million tons, the SPA report said.

 With the current banner conveyor Saudi Arabian Airline (Saudia), the realm has one of the littlest aircraft networks in the district comparative with its size.
-Saudia has battled with misfortunes for quite a long time and like worldwide friends, has been hit hard by the Covid pandemic.
+Saudia, battled with misfortunes for quite a long time.
+Along with the Covid-19 casualties and losses.

 Neighborhood media revealed recently that the Kingdom’s sovereign abundance store, the Public Investment Fund, (PIF), wanted to assemble another air terminal in Riyadh as a feature of the new carrier dispatch, without giving further subtleties.